• Skip to primary navigation

 Not seeing your favorite pasta shape on this list?
 You can still give it a try.
 Making pasta salad is pretty forgiving and you should have fun with it!

-top down view of a serving dish filled high with pesto chicken pasta salad.
-The bowl has a white linen, plate of pasta, and small bowl of pesto around it.
+Top down view of a serving dish filled with summer pesto pasta salad with a serving spoon in it, and a white linen, plate of pasta, and bowl of pesto around it.

 Step-By-Step Instructions

-1. Cook pasta: Cook your pasta according to the package directions.
+Cook pasta.
+Cook your pasta according to the package directions.
 Rinse the pasta with cold water and place it in a large bowl.
 If you’re still chopping the other ingredients, place the bowl of pasta in the fridge to stay cool.

-2. Chop the chicken and veggies: While the pasta is cooking, chop the cooked chicken, cherry tomatoes, and spinach.
+Chop the chicken and veggies.
+While the pasta is cooking, chop the cooked chicken, cherry tomatoes, and spinach.

-3. Prepare the dressing: In a 2 cup sized liquid measuring cup, mix together the pesto and Italian dressing.
+Prepare the dressing.
+In a 2 cup sized liquid measuring cup, mix together the pesto and Italian dressing.

-4. Mix it up: Place all of the ingredients into the large bowl with the pasta, stir to evenly coat the pasta, chicken, mozzarella balls, and veggies.
+Mix it up.
+Place all of the ingredients into the large bowl with the pasta, stir to evenly coat the pasta, chicken, mozzarella balls, and veggies.

-5. Chill until ready to serve: If not enjoying right away, place the pesto chicken pasta salad into the fridge until ready to serve.
+Chill until ready to serve.
+If not enjoying right away, place the pesto chicken pasta salad into the fridge until ready to serve.

-6. Store leftovers: Store leftover pasta salad in the fridge.
+Store leftovers.
+Store leftover pasta salad in the fridge.
 Enjoy within 2-3 days.

 Serving Suggestions